shamak1/playwright-azure-mfa-auth/README.md

 ## Acknowledgments

-This solution is based on the excellent work by **Elio Struyf** in his article [**"Automating M365 login with MFA in Playwright tests"**](https://www.eliostruyf.com/automating-microsoft-365-login-mfa-playwright-tests/).
-Thank you for sharing this valuable approach!
+Authentication implementation follows the approach outlined by **Elio Struyf** in his article [**"Automating M365 login with MFA in Playwright tests"**](https://www.eliostruyf.com/automating-microsoft-365-login-mfa-playwright-tests/) and was adapted based on it.

 ---

-**Note**: This solution works with any Microsoft 365 application that uses the standard Microsoft authentication flow.
-For specific applications, you may need to adjust the authentication selectors in `authentication-setup.ts`.